anamikak22/Dragonfruit-AI_challenge/README.md

 ### Question 2.
 Efficient Data Structure to store the images
 **Microscopic Image**:
 To create the simulated images, we used the idea of a random walk to create ore of a blob like structure resembling the real world images of a parasiteitic microorganism.
--Random Walk: The function starts with a seed pixel and performs a random walk to create a more connected structure resembling a blob.
+- Random Walk: The function starts with a seed pixel and performs a random walk to create a more connected structure resembling a blob.
--Filling: It then fills any small gaps within the initial structure to improve the blob-likeness of the parasite shape.
+- Filling: It then fills any small gaps within the initial structure to improve the blob-likeness of the parasite shape.
--Noise: We added some small amount of noise for a more realistic appearance.
+- Noise: We added some small amount of noise for a more realistic appearance.
 This approach generates images where the black pixels are more likely to be clustered together, forming a more convincing blob-like parasite shape while still ensuring at least 25% of the area is occupied.
 **Dye Sensor Image**:
 - In this case, the dye will be sparsely located in the image.
 Therefore, it will be most efficient to store only the coordinates which are lit.
 Hence, we use a sparse representation to store the images.
 For that, we chose the list data structure in python that will only store the coordinates from the image that are lit.